HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 Here's the real catch.
 Pydantic automatically converts Python classes into JSON schemas to feed our LLMs, which means that we can write very complex schemas as user-friendly Python objects instead of JSON objects (4).
 Moreover, it adds a layer of guarantee that we won't end up with incorrect data formats: Pydantic performs data validation according to our data type and custom constraints, catching errors before we find them in the LLM's outputs (5).

-In other words, this library handles much of the heavy lifting for us, because it makes the LLM's answers less likely to jailbreaking.
+In other words, this library handles much of the hard work for us, because it makes the LLM's answers less likely to jailbreaking.
 So let’s familiarize ourselves with the basics before integrating Pydantic into our LLM calls.

 ## Writing Schemas in Pydantic